isc-projects/bind9/doc/arm/reference.rst

    problems with resolution or validation elsewhere (for example, expired DNSSEC signatures).

-   When :any:`send-report-channel` is set in :namedconf:ref:`options`, or :namedconf:ref:`view` :iscman:`named` adds a Report-Channel option to authoritative responses, using the specified domain name as the Agent-Domain.  :iscman:`named` also logs any TXT queries received for names matching the prescribed error-reporting format (_er.<type>.<name>.<extended-rcode>._er.<agent-domain>) to the ``dns-reporting-agent`` logging category at level ``info``.
+   When :any:`send-report-channel` is set in :namedconf:ref:`options`,
+   :namedconf:ref:`view`, or :namedconf:ref:`zone`, :iscman:`named` adds a
+   Report-Channel option to authoritative responses, using the specified domain name as the Agent-Domain.

+   When it is set in :namedconf:ref:`options` or :namedconf:ref:`view` (but *not* :namedconf:ref:`zone`), :iscman:`named` also logs any TXT queries received for names matching the prescribed error-reporting format (_er.<type>.<name>.<extended-rcode>._er.<agent-domain>) to the ``dns-reporting-agent`` logging category at level ``info``.